Hakea florulenta: Description

 Hakea florulenta is an erect shrub or small tree that typically grows to a height of 1.5–2 m, sometimes has silky-hairy young shoot, and forms a lignotuber.
 The leaves are narrowly elliptic to lance-shaped, sometimes with the narrower end towards the base, 50–150 mm long, and 10–35 mm wide on a petiole 2–5 mm long.
 The flowers are arranged in umbels in up to four leaf axils per branch, each umbel with 14 to 20 flowers on peduncles 3–4 mm long, each flower on a pedicel 4.0–7.5 mm long.
 The flowers are white, glabrous and 5–8 mm long, the pistil 7–10 mm long.
 Flowering occurs from September to December, and the fruit is obliquely elliptic 20–25 mm long and 6–12 mm wide, the surface with blackish blister-like protuberances.

 Taxonomy

-Hakea florulenta was first formally described in 1855 by Carl Meissner from a specimen collected near Moreton Bay by Frederick Strange (1826 - 1854), who was killed by Aborigines whilst collecting near Mackay.
+Hakea florulenta was first formally described in 1855 by Carl Meissner from a specimen collected near Moreton Bay in Queensland by Frederick Strange (1826 - 1854), who was killed by Aborigines whilst collecting near Mackay.
 The description was published in Hooker's Journal of Botany and Kew Garden Miscellany.
 The specific epithet (florulenta) is a Latin word meaning "abounding in flowers" or "flowering profusely".